Supravisor/Gitpod-Forecast/README.md

-# Status: App setup for deployment
+# Status: Deployed for current date

 This app will forecast GitPod usage availability for the next thirty days.